A new exact rotating spacetime in vacuum: The Kerr--Levi-Civita Spacetime: Introduction

 In this letter, we construct a novel rotating solution to Einstein’s field equations in vacuum by ``inverting'' the gravitational potential associated with the Kerr metric in magnetic Weyl--Lewis--Papapetrou (WLP) form.
 The new metric, dubbed \emph{Kerr--Levi-Civita} (Kerr--LC) metric, is also a solution to the field equations, because inversion is a discrete symmetry of the Ernst equations.
 In the static limit, it reduces to a metric describing a Schwarzschild black hole embedded into a Levi-Civita (LC) cylindrical background~\cite{Levi-Civita}.

 The Kerr--LC spacetime features a notable amount of attractive properties: it is entirely free of curvature singularities, conical defects, spinning strings, and closed timelike curves.
 Such properties hold in all regimes (non-extremal, extremal, and super-spinning).
 According to the Petrov classification \cite{Stephani:2003tm}, the spacetime is algebraically general.
-Its horizon structure matches that of the Kerr solution, while the ergoregion has a frame-dependent profile quite different from the usual Kerr ergosphere, rather reminiscent of the respective profiles in the magnetized Kerr--Newman spacetime~\cite{Gibbons:2013yq} and in swirling black holes.
+Its inner and outer horizons are located at the radii of the respective horizons of the Kerr black hole, while the ergoregion has a frame-dependent profile quite different from the usual Kerr ergosphere, rather reminiscent of the respective profiles in the magnetized Kerr--Newman spacetime~\cite{Gibbons:2013yq} and in swirling black holes.
 Although its static limit, the Schwarzschild--LC black hole, admits a Kerr--Schild representation \cite{Barrientos:2024uuq}, the Kerr--Levi-Civita metric does not.

 This letter is organized as follows.
 In Sec.~\ref{secII}, we present a detailed construction of the solution.
 In Sec.~\ref{secIII}, we study the key geometric properties of the Kerr--LC spacetime.
 Finally, we conclude in Sec.~\ref{secIV}, discussing open questions and potential directions for future research.